sanka4rea/CityU_bioinformatics/content/tutorial/cou_new/online courses.md

 weight = 15
 # Project summary to display on homepage.
-summary = "This part will introduce two main online learning platforms which contains courses of R to help you go further on R programming/data science/machine learning."
+summary = "This section will introduce online courses about R programming, data science and machine learning."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "tutorial/online.jpg"